mazun/NSArrayIterator/README.md

 # NSArray+Iterator

-Provide iterator for NSArray/NSMutable.
-This make possible to use STL algorithms for NSArray/NSMutableArray.
+This extension provides iterator for NSArray/NSMutable, and makes possible to use STL algorithms for NSArray/NSMutableArray.

 ## Requirement